 "Chris Bailey was able to present the course in such a way that all experience levels were able to enjoy and learn the material.
 My UAS had a malfunction which turned out to be a RC failure.
 Chris gave much of his own time to assist me in determining the problem.
 What a GREAT instructor!"

 "The instructor was very knowledgeable on the aviation laws, personable and most of all, professional!
-I am looking to participate with other classes offered by DARTdrones."
+I am looking to participate in other classes offered by DARTdrones."

 Where will the training be?